-Best Things to do with the Family on an El Paso Stay-cation
+Best Things to do with the Family on an El Paso Staycation

-Summer is winding down and the window of opportunity to get away with the family for a few days before the next school year is getting smaller.
+Summer is quickly winding down and the window of opportunity to get away with the family for a few days before the next school year is getting smaller.

 The Licon Dairy in San Eli and Cattleman’s Steakhouse in Fabens are also good places to get close to the wildlife.
 Lincon Dairy’s petting zoo is made up of farm and exotic animals including buffalo and ostrich.
-Cattleman’s is way more than just one of the best steakhouses in the area, it’s an actual working ranch with breathtaking scenery that includes a lake, a children’s zoo, and a snake pit.
+Cattleman’s is way more than just one of the best steakhouses in the area, it’s an actual working ranch with breathtaking scenery that includes a man-made lake, a children’s zoo, and a snake pit.

 By all accounts Southwest University Park is a jewel in the desert.
 If the family friendly fun of baseball isn’t enough to hold their attention, the Kids Zone is a nice distraction while you raise a beverage and a foam finger and cheer the C-dogs on to victory.